aws-samples/aws-security-reference-architecture-examples/README.md

 ## Security Reference Architecture Examples

-This repository accompanies the AWS Security Reference Architecture (AWS SRA) that can be downloaded *[Document will be released soon]*.
+This repository accompanies the AWS Security Reference Architecture (AWS SRA) that can be downloaded from *[Document will be released soon]*.
 AWS SRA is a set of holistic recommendations for thinking about and deploying the full set of AWS security and security-related services in a multi-account environment.
 Customers can leverage the AWS SRA to get practical guidance on the scope of all available security services and where they should be deployed.

 The examples within this repository have been deployed and tested using the corresponding deployment platform (e.g. AWS Landing Zone, AWS Control Tower, AWS CloudFormation StackSets).
 The AWS services, infrastructure,